RussellMoore1987/Core-Integration-Laravel/README.md

 1. Copy the .env.example to a new .env file in the root directory of the application
 2. Run: "docker-compose up" to build and bring up the containers for the first time
-3. Run: "docker-exec core-integration-php bash" to get into the php container command line (Run artisan and other commands from here)
+3. Run: "docker-compose exec core-integration-php bash" to get into the php container command line (Run artisan and other commands from here)
 4. Run: "php artisan key:generate" to generate the application key from within the container